earthlab/bridges_to_prosperity_ML/README.md

 ``` bash
 python bin/download_s3.py composites
 ```
-This will download all existing composites.
+Will download all existing composites.
 To further refine your download, specify any combination of region, district, or utm tile:

 ``` bash
 python bin/download_s3.py composites --region Uganda